Contact Us

 In addition, the collection will be housed in a new state-of-the-art facility that will substantially expand the museum’s footprint and offer a new compliment of horological support services.

-The museum is working with its Trustees, benefators and foundations to meet its financial committmen and we need your help.
+The museum is working with its Trustees, benefators and foundations to meet its financial committmen.
+Since last year we have raised $4.2 million in donations, pledges and land sales against our goal of $6 million by the end of 2028 - but we need your help.
 There are many ways to donate - from checks and credit card and donor advised fund gifts to stock transfers and IRA Qualified Charitable Deductions, your contribution has a direct and lasting impact on the museum.

 Questions?
 Feel free to call us at 508-839-3500 or write us at info@willardhouse.org.